 Accounting Standards Codification, or ASC, Subtopic 205-40, Presentation of Financial Statements - Going Concern, requires us to assess our ability to meet our future financial obligations as they become due within one year after the date that the financial statements are issued.
 Despite the recent restructuring initiatives, we expect that our expenses will continue to exceed our operating income and, as a result, we may need additional capital resources to fund our operations.
-We believe that the net proceeds from the business combination with CF Finance Acquisition Corp.
-III and PIPE financing, CSPA, SPA, and Shelf Registration, together with our existing cash, cash equivalents, and marketable securities and implementation of our plans should we be unable to secure additional financing or find one or more replacement Tier 1 partners will sufficiently alleviate the risk of substantial doubt about our ability to continue as a going concern and will enable us to fund our operating expenses, working capital, and capital expenditure requirements for a period of at least twelve months from the date of this Quarterly Report on Form 10-Q. For additional discussion of our plans, see Note 1 in the Notes to the Condensed Consolidated Financial Statements in Item 1 of Part I of this Quarterly Report on Form 10-Q. If our cash needs are greater than we anticipate, we may be required to reduce our operating expenses even further or raise additional capital sooner.
-Reducing our operating expenses could be very challenging for us, since we have already undertaken significant operating expense reductions; further reductions could adversely impact our business operations.
-Given the current macroeconomic environment, OEMs appear to be more cautious about their capital spending and investments into new technologies and as a result we have seen the timelines delayed for certain opportunities which may negatively impact the time for us to reach positive cash flows from operations.
-Our plans for the use of cash in the long-term (beyond twelve months from this Quarterly Report on Form 10-Q) are primarily related to funding operating expenses to support the commercialization of our products.
-For additional information regarding our cash requirements from lease obligations and contractual obligations, see Notes 6 and 15 to the Condensed Consolidated Financial Statements in Item 1 of Part I of this Quarterly Report on Form 10-Q.
+We believe that the net proceeds from the transactions described above together with our existing cash, cash equivalents, and marketable securities and the implementation of our plans should we be unable to secure additional financing will sufficiently alleviate the risk of substantial doubt about our ability to continue as a going concern and will enable us to fund our operating expenses, working capital, and capital expenditure requirements for a period of at least twelve months from the date of this Quarterly Report on Form 10-Q. For additional discussion of our plans, see Note 1 in the Notes to the Condensed Consolidated Financial Statements in Item 1 of Part I of this Quarterly Report on Form 10-Q. If our cash needs are greater than we anticipate, we may be required to reduce our operating expenses further or raise additional capital sooner.
+Given the current macroeconomic environment, OEMs appear to be more cautious about their capital spending and investments into new technologies and as a result we have seen the timelines for certain opportunities delayed, which may negatively impact the time for us to reach positive cash flows from operations.
+Our plans for the use of cash in the long term (beyond twelve months from this Quarterly Report on Form 10-Q) are primarily related to funding operating expenses to support the commercialization of our products.
+For additional information regarding our cash requirements from lease obligations and contractual obligations, see Notes 6 and 15 to the Condensed Consolidated Financial Statemen

 On March 10, 2023, Silicon Valley Bank, or SVB, was closed by the California Department of Financial Protection and Innovation, and the Federal Deposit Insurance Corporation, or FDIC, was appointed as receiver.
 On March 27, 2023, First Citizens Bank entered into a whole bank purchase of SVB.
-We had, and continue to have, deposit accounts at SVB.
+We had and continue to have deposit accounts at SVB.
 The standard deposit insurance amount is up to \$250 per depositor, per insured bank, for each account ownership category.
 We do not maintain any other material accounts or lines of credit with SVB.
 Although we continue to maintain an operating account at SVB, we subsequently established operating accounts at other financial institutions to mitigate the risks associated with any one financial institution's potential risk of insolvency or receivership.